iotaledger/docs.iota.org/docs/for_devs/request_tw.md

 Make sure that you did your [homework](./developer_guide.md) before making a request.
 Decide what a writer has to do for you.
 Think about how could you help.
 As always, feel free to reach out to a writer if you need advise.

-## Prepare Your Pull Request
+## Prepare an Issue

+If you do not have a fitting GitHub issue yet, create it in your project's repository and tell what writers have to do in the description or in the comments.

 Either use your feature branch or create a new branch with the `docs/` prefix.
-Commit all necessary information: drafts, prompts, weblinks.
-You could do it directly in the file to change, or inside the `documentation/docs/in_progress` directory.
+Commit all information that you have collected, be it drafts, prompts, or weblinks.
+You could place it directly in the documentation file to change, or inside the `documentation/docs/in_progress` directory.
+If you use external resources like Miro or Google Docs, add links in a text file, too.
+It is easier to write when you have everything in one place.

+Do not forget to push.

 ## Contact Writers

-Tag the `@iotaledger/tech-writers` team in your PR.
-Tell what writers have to do in the pull request description or in the comments.
+Tag the `@iotaledger/tech-writers` team in the issue's description or in the comments.
+Reference the working branch and mention where to look in it.

 ## Review the Commission